Abbasalubeid/ComputerSecurity/Modes-of-operation/src/README.md

 - `DoubleAes.java`: Contains the main class DoubleAes, which serves as a command-line interface (CLI) for interacting with the DoubleAesModes class.

-- `report.pdf`: Provides a detailed report explaining the implementation process.

 ## How to Compile and Run

 1. Ensure you have a Java development environment (JDK) installed on your system.